 - Save the changes to enable and start using the Password Manager Pro plugin in Jenkins.

-Retrieving passwords from Password Manager Pro for freestyle project jobs
+3. Retrieving Passwords from Password Manager Pro for Jenkins' Freestyle Project Jobs

 - In the Resource Name and Account Name fields, specify the respective names of the resource and its account that you want Jenkins to fetch from PMP.